-The adoption of SD-WAN is proving beneficial to small and medium-sized businesses
+The adoption of SD-WAN Technology is proving beneficial to small and medium-sized businesses

 Adoption of SD-WAN by SMBs offers an advantage over their rivals, with SD-WAN adopters outperforming their competitors by 122% in their digital transformation procedures.